SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 System.out.println("alright".contains("right"));
 ```

-#### Example: A program which converts Bulgarian levs into euro
+#### Example: A Program Which Converts Bulgarian BGNs into Euro
-Let us have a look at another simple program which reads a number of levs (whole number) from the user, converts them into euro (divides them by the euro exchange rate) and prints the result.
+Let us have a look at another simple program which reads a number of levs (Bulgaria's currency) (whole number) from the user, converts them into euro (divides them by the euro exchange rate) and prints the result.
 This is a program of three consecutive commands.
 ```java
 Scanner console = new Scanner(System.in);
 double leva = Double.parseDouble(console.nextLine());